KRoy118/KRoy118/README.md

 -Cloud</br>

 ### Goals

-Most of the time we decide to do achieve "things" but then life happens.This time , without any hard deadlines or expectations I have decided to work on different mini projects and basic coding as well :smile: .I would mainly be focused on improving my skills.
+Most of the time we decide to do achieve "things" but then life happens.This time , without any hard deadlines or expectations I have decided to work on different mini projects and basic coding as well :smile: .I would mainly be focused on improving my skills.</br></br></br>

 <p align='center'>
-  If you liked my projects you <a href='https://stars.github.com/nominate/'>nominate me to Github Stars ⭐</a>
+  If you liked my projects, <a href='https://stars.github.com/nominate/'>nominate me to Github Stars ⭐</a>
 </p>

 ### Get in touch:mailbox: